• Skip to main content

 Soak Liver in milk before cooking

 Some people soak the liver in milk for 2 hours to cut the typical liver odor.
-This helps because milk has the ability to absorb all bad odor, purges the blood, lightens the color, and improves taste.
-Similarly, soaking fish in milk is also a common practice that helps reduce fish odor.
-(As I always cook fresh liver and not frozen with fenugreek, I don't soak in milk.)
+This helps because milk has the ability to absorb all bad odor, purge the blood, lightens the color, and improve the taste.

-6. How to fix a hard lamb liver (Kaleji) ?
+6. How to fix a hard lamb liver (Kaleji)?

 If you cooked liver longer than 5 minutes and the liver is hard.
-You can cook it for 30-45 on very low flame with little water.
+You can cook it for 30-45 on a very low flame with little water.
 This will again turn the liver soft but not as juicy as it would if cooked for only 5 minutes.
 This works if making a Liver stew where the gravy keeps the liver juicy.

 Bonus tips: